rootiest/zippy_guides/guides/macros.md

   - [Passing Other Parameters](#passing-other-parameters)
   - [Additional Notes](#additional-notes)

-These are example macros you can use with your slicer to let Klipper manage the start and end procedures.
+The following are basic example macros you can use with your slicer to let Klipper manage the start and end procedures.

 You can just paste these macros into your `printer.cfg` file.